dapangmao/Blog/Deploy a minimal Spark cluster/post.md

 3. Locality of Hadoop

    Most importantly, the Hadoop cluster and the Spark cluster should have one-to-one mapping relationship.
-The computation and the storage should always be on the same machine.
+The computation and the storage should always be on the same machines.

 | Hadooop  | Cluster Manager |  Spark | MapReduce |
 |----------|:-------------:|------:|-------:|